-- You must be a citizen of the United States and a registered voter in Marion County.
+- Be a citizen of the United States and a registered voter in Marion County.

-- You must be able to speak, read and write the English language.
+- Able to speak, read and write the English language.

-- You must attend all required orientation and training classes.
+- Attend all required orientation and training classes.

-- You must pass the competency exams and be accepted as a Election Worker.
+- Pass the competency exams and be accepted as an Election Worker.

-- You must have transportation to and from your assigned working location.
+- Have transportation to and from your assigned working location.

-- You must be available to work from 6:00 AM and work a 14-hour work day.
+- Be available to work from 6:00 AM and work a 14-hour workday.

-- You must meet the physical requirements (standing, bending, stooping, lifting 40 lbs, normal vision and manual/physical dexterity).
+- Meet the physical requirements (standing, bending, stooping, lifting 40 lbs, normal vision and manual/physical dexterity).

 Marion County Election Worker Positions:

 The Clerk is the manager of an Early Voting site or Election Day polling place.
-Typical duties include addressing voter registration and voting issues, inventorying polling place supplies and returning required items to the Election Center after the polls close on Election Day.
+Typical duties include addressing voter registration and voting issues, completing Election Day forms and paperwork, and returning required items to the Election Center on Election Night.

-The Tab inspector is responsible for set up and operation of voting machines, ensuring voters accurately cast their ballots.
+The Tab inspector is responsible for the setup up and operation of voting machines and performs open and close of polls procedures.

-Election Workers working at an Early Voting site will perform the same duties as on Election Day, except for the duration of the Early Voting time frame.
+Election Workers assigned to work at an Early Voting site perform similar duties as on Election Day, except for the duration of the Early Voting time frame.

 Contact the Election Worker Department